jasonzhang2022/algorithm/src/main/java/jason/algorithm/dp/readme.md

 	solve it using recursion instead of bottom up approach since recursion is easy to think tabular sub case using array or matrix.
 	If complex data need tracking, use class object instead of simple index.

+#Think out of box
++ start from end.
++ start from both ends
++ start from begin

 ##TODO
 print all increasing subsequence of equal to longest length